nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### The main page

-The main page, or home page, of Waddle displays the list of itineraries you have created and stored in the app.
+The main page, or home page, of Waddle is the page you see when you first launch the application.
+It displays the list of itineraries you have created and stored in the application.

 ![Main Page](images/mainPage.png)
 [Commands exclusive to the main page](#commands-on-the-main-page) can help you: